fauzanmursyid/asctb-ftu-mapping/README.md

 1. path4883 represents Bowman's space.
 Reason for addition: not represented by any object in the original SVG image.
 2. path17383 represents extraglomerular mesangium.
 Reason for addition: some parts of it are not represented by any object in the original SVG image.

-The original SVG file is: https://raw.githubusercontent.com/fauzanmursyid/asctb-ftu-mapping/main/Schematics_Renal%20Corpuscle%20-%20human.svg
+The original SVG file from KPMP is: https://raw.githubusercontent.com/fauzanmursyid/asctb-ftu-mapping/main/Schematics_Renal%20Corpuscle%20-%20human.svg

 And the edited version is: https://raw.githubusercontent.com/fauzanmursyid/asctb-ftu-mapping/main/Schematics_Renal%20Corpuscle%20-%20human_edited.svg